-Produce a learning kit of at least 10 new tools, strategies, techniques that will improve your performance as a learner Format: Title of the learning tool, a description paragraph detailing the tool, additional paragraph describing how to put it to use, what problem will it solve and why, and finally how you will guarantee that it will work.
+From the Learning Practices Inventory generated (Thursday afternoon activity), produce a Learning Practices Kit (typed) of at least 10 new tools, strategies and techniques that will improve your performance as a learner.
+Each item in your Learning Practices Kit should include:

+- Title of the learning tool, strategy or technique - Descriptive paragraph detailing the tool - Additional paragraph describing how to put it to use, what problem will it solve and why - Final sentences describing how you will measure its success

-6. Learning Journal: Learning to Learn: Becoming a Self-Grower
+6. Learning Journal: Learning to Learn: 1,050 pts Thursday 5:00 pm Becoming a Self-Grower Exploratory Questions & Critical Thinking Questions (15 sets)